aaronbloomfield/pdr/labs/lab08/index.md

 nasm -f elf -o vecsum.o vecsum.s
 ```

 This invokes nasm, which is the assembler that we are using for this course.
-We'll get to the '-f elf' part in a moment.
-The '-o vecsum.o' option is the same as with clang++ -- it is telling the assembler to put the output into a file named vecsum.o.
+We'll get to the `-f elf` part in a moment.
+The `-o vecsum.o` option is the same as with clang++ -- it is telling the assembler to put the output into a file named vecsum.o.
 If you do not specify a filename with the -o flag, it will default to vecsum.obj, NOT vecsum.o -- this is why we are using the --o flag.
-The assembly file name is specified by the 'vecsum.s' at the end of the command line.
+The assembly file name is specified by the `vecsum.s` at the end of the command line.

-The new flag here is the '-f elf'.
+The new flag here is the `-f elf`.
 This tells the assembler the output format for the final executable.
 Operating systems can typically execute a number of different formats.
 As we are running under Linux, we specify the elf format.
-Mac OS X uses '-f macho' -- see the above section for more details.
+Mac OS X uses `-f macho` -- see the above section for more details.

 Finally, we have to link the two files into the final executable.
 We do this as before:

 ```
-clang++ -o vecsum main.o vecsum.o
+clang++ -m32 -Wall -g -o vecsum vecsum.o main.o
 ```

 This tells clang++ to link both of the .o files created above into a executable called vecsum.
 Note that there isn't any compiling done at this stage (the compilation was done before) -- this just links the two object files into the final executable.
-Also note that for our submitted Makefiles, we will NOT have the '-o' flag present.
+Also note that for our submitted Makefiles, we will NOT have the `-o` flag present.

-### Vecsum ###
+### Tutorial ###

 Complete the C++/assembly tutorial, which is found online [here](http://cs.lmu.edu/~ray/notes/nasmexamples/).
 You can skip a few of the sections (feel free to look at them if interested, but they are not needed): Floating Point Instructions, SIMD Parallelism, Saturated Arithmetic, and Graphics.

+### Vecsum ###

-Examine the vecsum subroutine in [vecsum.s](vecsum.s.html) ([src](vecsum.s).
+Examine the vecsum subroutine in [vecsum.s](vecsum.s.html) ([src](vecsum.s)).
 Use the slides and readings to help understand what is happening in vecsum.s.
 Make sure you understand the prologue and epilogue implementation, as well as the instructions used in the subroutine.

 Compile and run the vecsum program:

 - Use the tutorial as a guide, but see the instructions above.
 - If you forget the gdb commands described below, see the [GDB command summary](../../docs/gdb_summary.html), which has a summary of all of these commands.
 - You can find the assembly and C++ source code in the repository ([vecsum.s](vecsum.s.html) ([src](vecsum.s)), [main.cpp](main.cpp.html) ([src](main.cpp)), [Makefile](Makefile.html) ([src](Makefile))).
-For the C++ code compilation (i.e. main.cpp) and the final link, use the '-g' flag, which allows the program to work well with the gdb debugger.
+For the C++ code compilation (i.e. main.cpp) and the final link, use the `-g` flag, which allows the program to work well with the gdb debugger.
 - Use the debugger to step through the assembly code, view the register contents, and view the computer's memory.
 - Set a breakpoint at the line in the main.cpp where the vecsum() function is called (probably line 38).
-- Normally, you would use the 'step' function to step into the next instruction.
-However, since no debugging information was included with the assembler (a shortcoming of nasm running on a Windows platform), we can't use 'step' -- it will just move to the next C++ instruction (the cout).
-Instead, we will use 'stepi', which will step exactly one *assembly instruction*, which is what we want.
+- Normally, you would use the `step` function to step into the next instruction.
+However, since no debugging information was included with the assembler (a shortcoming of nasm), we can't use `step` -- it will just move to the next C++ instruction (the `cout`).
+Instead, we will use `stepi`, which will step exactly one *assembly instruction*, which is what we want.
-- To display the assembly code that is currently being executed, enter 'disassemble'.
-This is just like 'list', but it displays the assembly code instead of the C++ code.
+- To display the assembly code that is currently being executed, enter `disassemble`.
+This is just like `list`, but it displays the assembly code instead of the C++ code.
 - Note that this prints things in a different assembly format.
-To set the format to the style we are used to (and the style we are programming in with nasm), enter 'set disassembly-flavor intel'.
-Now enter 'disassemble' again -- the format should look more familiar.
+To set the format to the style we are used to (and the style we are programming in with nasm), enter `set disassembly-flavor intel`.
+Now enter `disassemble` again -- the format should look more familiar.
 You only have to enter that set command once (unless you exit and re-enter gdb).
-- To see the vecsum function, enter 'disassemble vecsum'.
-Note that this only lists the first third (or so) of the routine -- up until the 'vecsum_loop' label.
-To see the rest of the code, enter 'disassemble vecsum_loop', 'disassemble vecsum_done', etc.
+- To see the vecsum function, enter `disassemble vecsum`.
+Note that this only lists the first third (or so) of the routine -- up until the `vecsum_loop` label.
+To see the rest of the code, enter `disassemble vecsum_loop`, `disassemble vecsum_done`, etc.
-- To show the contents of the registers, use the 'info registers' command.
+- To show the contents of the registers, use the `info registers` command.

 ### Pre-lab program: mathlib.s ###

 You will need to write two routines in assembly, one that computes the product of two numbers, and one that computes the power of two numbers.

 The first subroutine will compute the product of the two integer parameters passed in.
 The restrictions are that it **can only use addition**, and thus cannot use a multiplication operation.
 We will assume that both of the parameters are positive integers.
 It must compute this **iteratively**, not recursively.
 The resulting product is then returned to the calling routine.
-This subroutine should be called product.
-We will assume that values will not be provided to the subroutine that will cause an overflow.
+This subroutine should be called `product`.
+We will assume that values will not be provided to the subroutine that will cause an overflow, nor will negative (or zero) parameters be passed in.

-The second subroutine will compute the power of the **same two integer parameters** passed in.
+The second subroutine will compute the power of the two integer parameters passed in.
 We will assume that the first parameter is the base, and the second parameter is the exponent.
 Again, both are integers.
 The restrictions on this routine are that it **can only use the multiplication** routine described above -- it cannot call any exponentiation routine.
 Furthermore, it must be defined **recursively**, not iteratively.
-This routine should be called power.
+This routine should be called `power`.

-You can assume that the numbers passed into the routine will both be positive, so you need not consider negative numbers or zero.
+You can assume that the numbers passed into both routines will both be positive, so you need not consider negative numbers or zero.
 Furthermore, as described above, no values will be used on your program that could cause an integer overflow.

 Both of these routines should be in a file called mathlib.s, and must use the proper C-style calling convention.
 You must also provide a mathfun.cpp file, which calls both of your subroutines -- see the main.cpp file provided as a template.
 The program should take in ONLY two integers (we'll call them *x* and *y*).
-It should then print out the output of calling product(*x*,*y*) and power(*x*,*y*).
+It should then print out the output of calling `product(x,y)` and `power(x,y)`.
 Thus, if the input is 3 and 4, it would print out 12 and 81.

-Input is to be provided via standard input (i.e., cin), not through command-line parameters.
+Input is to be read via standard input (i.e., `cin`), not through command-line parameters.

-If you are going to have multiple routines in a single assembly file (as is needed for mathlib.s), you just have to have multiple 'global' lines for each subroutine that you plan on calling from your C/C++ code.
+If you are going to have multiple routines in a single assembly file (as is needed for mathlib.s), you just have to have multiple `global` lines for each subroutine that you plan on calling from your C/C++ code.

 ------------------------------------------------------------